JSMarsh813/Reference/projects/ppt/ppt.md

 Descriptions can now be added as well

-<iframe src="https://ucarecdn.com/b14676ee-8062-4897-9ecd-379a87cc2f1f/20230107theuserwhosubmitsnewnames.mp4" width="320" height="240" alt="showing that the user gets a notice their name submission succeded and we also see it worked in the database"
+<iframe src="https://ucarecdn.com/b14676ee-8062-4897-9ecd-379a87cc2f1f/20230107theuserwhosubmitsnewnames.mp4" width="320" height="240" title="showing that the user gets a notice their name submission succeded and we also see it worked in the database"
 frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Twitter Post Link: https://twitter.com/Janetthedev/status/1611994453430120449 11:53 PM · Jan 7, 2023